Midhun-u/ai-note-taking-app/README.md

 2. Users can create intelligent notes enhanced by AI features such as:

- .Automatic summary generation
+ - Automatic summary generation

- .Grammar and text improvement
+ - Grammar and text improvement

- .Smart tag generation for better organization
+ - Smart tag generation for better organization

 3. Users can update existing notes easily.